Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 Interested?
 Now for the hair:

-- Complicated capital structure including a large number of options and warrants, and an onerous convertible preferred
+- Complicated capital structure, including a large number of options and warrants, and an onerous convertible preferred

-- Perpetual legal battles with Oracle that will likely continue into 2021/2022
+- Perpetual legal battles with Oracle (NYSE:ORCL) that will likely continue into 2021/2022

 - Relatively low liquidity and low float because of high insider and closely held PE ownership (70%+)